TeeAmorn/dotfiles/README.md

 # Dotfiles

-These are the dotfiles to set up my development environment on *Ubuntu*.
+These are the dotfiles to set up my development environment.

-Run the `setup` binary.
+Run the `fedora` binary inside `setup/`.